How to Become a Private Investigator in New Mexico

 Step 6.
 Submit Fingerprint Cards in New Mexico

-You can obtain blank fingerprint cards by contacting the Regulation and Licensing Department at 505-476-4650.
-You must have them completed by a New Mexico state police officer, county sheriff, or municipal chief of police.
+Obtain blank fingerprint cards by contacting the Regulation and Licensing Department at (505) 476-4650.
+Cards must be completed by a New Mexico state police officer, county sheriff, or municipal chief of police.
+Alternatively, the Board may authorize a private agency or qualified individual to take and certify fingerprints.
+Contact the Board for details on that option.

-You must submit your completed fingerprint cards to the department, along with a check or money order in the amount of $44 (made payable to NM Department of Public Safety) to cover the FBI and state background investigation.
-Mail the completed fingerprint cards and fee to:
+Submit your completed fingerprint cards along with a check or money order for $44 (made payable to NM Department of Public Safety) to cover the FBI and state background investigation.
+Mail to:

 Fingerprint Section